If you’re applying for a role within your current company, you already have an advantage over external candidates.

 By using measurable results, you can clearly demonstrate how you’ve helped the company and why you’re ready for a promotion within the same company.

-This approach will strengthen your resume and help you make a compelling case for advancing to the next level.
+This approach will strengthen your resume and make a compelling case for advancing to the next level.

 2. Update your resume summary